Accessibility statement

 Freedom of Information and complaints

 Our FOI and complaints systems use a third party system called iCasework.
 We know this might not be suitable for users of assistive technology.
+We are awaiting an update from our supplier.
 Here is the iCasework accessibility statement from Civica.

-If you find any problems with iCasework not listed on this page, please email support@icasework.com
+If you find any problems with iCasework, please email support@icasework.com

 If you have issues using this system to submit an FOI request or a complaint, please contact us: